- All Topics

-Common root causes of high particle counts include new oil, ventilation and breathers, seals, wear generation, service and manufacturing debris, and filter dumping or bypassing.
+Common root causes of high particle counts include new oil, ventilation and breathers, wear generation, service and manufacturing debris, and filter dumping or bypassing.

 Systems with built-in filtration may run dirty because of operational conditions or a flaw in the design.
 In this case, all the particles that you assume are being caught by the filtration system are being sent throughout the internal components.